What is Clinical Depression?

-- Use of Specific Therapy Approaches in Individual Sessions: Our team of psychologists, psychiatrists, and counsellors is highly qualified and experienced in the field of mental health.
+- Use of Specific Therapy Approaches in Individual Sessions: Our team of psychologists, psychiatrists, and counselors is highly qualified and experienced in the field of mental health.
 Their emotional intelligence, empathy, and unconditional positive regard allow individuals facing depression to express themselves better.
 We incorporate specific therapies including Cognitive Behaviour Therapy (CBT), art therapy, Dialectical Behaviour Therapy (DBT, a variant of CBT that helps individuals having severe depressive thoughts), etc.

 - Comprehensive Group Therapy Sessions: We also conduct interactive group therapy sessions, incorporating various therapeutic techniques like psychodrama, group discussions, role plays, etc. Such activities help patients open up and feel reassured that they are not alone in their struggles, thus ensuring their social wellbeing.

 - Peace Within, Serenity Without Against the backdrop of the serene I.T.
 Fields in Chattarpur, Safe House offers its patients alternative healing practices like yoga, meditation, and self-reflection as part of their everyday routines.
-Such techniques help patients become aware of their thoughts, feel calmer and more relaxed, and motivated to work on themselves.
+Such techniques help patients undergoing depression treatment become aware of their thoughts, feel calmer and more relaxed, and motivated to work on themselves.

 - Food and Nutritional Counselling: Safe House offers patients a plethora of cuisines prepared hygienically, considering every individual’s physical and mental state.
 Our psychologists and counsellors prepare specific meal plans as part of the therapy plan for depression.
 The plan for each patient, incorporates any dietary restrictions, deficiencies, religious restrictions, etc.

 - Medical Interventions if Required: There are many medical causes of depression, such as too high or too low cortisol levels, decreased dopamine levels, serotonin, and other neurotransmitters, etc. Thus, severe cases of depression would require medical treatment alongside psychological interventions.
 Our psychiatrists and clinicians understand the various medications to be administered to patients and help them handle any side-effects.

 - Family and Couple Therapy: Family support is extremely crucial in the depression treatment process of an individual grappling with the condition.
 We provide extensive family and couple therapy so that the patient receives emotional and mental support from his/her loved ones during and post the treatment.